DOM (Document Object Model)

 .appendChild()

-: Adds the element inside the parentheses as a child to the element on which appendChild was called.- In the example, document.body.appendChild(newParagraph) adds the
+: Used to add the element within the parentheses as a child to the element on which appendChild is invoked.- In the example, document.body.appendChild(newParagraph) adds the

 newParagraph